Dual-Finance/staking-options/README.md

 3. issue
 	 - Project calls into this program to issue options to a user.
 The project decides which strike to use and how many total options to give.
 	 These are in units of lot size.
 All options are a call.
 The recipient can swap their quote tokens for base tokens.
 In order to make a put, switch the base and quote and adjust lot/strike accordingly.
+	 For example, $10 SOL Downside SO (Put) you would configure the strike price to be 0.1 & base = USDC, quote = SOL
 3. withdraw
 	 - After the options expire, this program returns the remaining tokens to the project.
 The quote tokens were already given during exercise.